apache/skywalking/docs/en/guides/README.md

 The E2E test involves some/all of the OAP server, storage, coordinator, webapp, and the instrumented services, all of which are orchestrated by `docker-compose`.
 Besides, there is a test controller (JUnit test) running outside of the container that sends traffic to the instrumented service, and then verifies the corresponding results after those requests have been made through GraphQL API of the SkyWalking Web App.

-Before you take the following steps, please set the SkyWalking version `sw.version` in the [pom.xml](../../../test/e2e/pom.xml) so that you can build it in your local IDE.
-Make sure not to check this change into the codebase.
-However, if you prefer to build it in the command line interface with `./mvnw`, you can simply use property `-Dsw.version=x.y.z` without modifying `pom.xml`.

 #### Writing E2E Cases

 - Set up the environment in IntelliJ IDEA